symfony/symfony-docs/frontend/encore/vuejs.rst

         render: h => h(Hello)
     });

-This file's gonna call the component Hello from the components folder, once the component is found, Vue gonna instantiate a new Root component and attach your component to the HTML element who contain the app identifier.
+First, this file's gonna call the component Hello from the components folder.
+Once the component is found, Vue gonna instantiate a new Root component and attach your component to the HTML element who contain the app identifier.

-Now, let's build the Hello component :
+Now, let's build the Hello component:

 .. code-block:: html